smbjorklund/media_update/doc/hints.md

      no_NO.UTF-8      |            11 |        10 |            6 | no_NO.UTF-8      | no_NO.UTF-8
     (8 rows)

-If you don't see nb_NO in that list run:
+If you don’t see nb_NO in that list run:

     $ locale -a | grep _NO

 to see which Norwegian locales are available on your system.
 If you see 'nb_NO' there you just need to reinitialize Postgres (run initdb once more).

-If you don't see 'nb_NO' and you are using MacOS X you can fake it with:
+If you don’t see 'nb_NO' and you are using MacOS X you can fake it with:

     $ cd /usr/share/locale/
     $ ln -s no_NO nb_NO